melcar/blog/src/content/blog/cmprsd-post1.md

 You can expect at some points for the other subjects to be explored too.
 The next one should be a follow-up on my master thesis on polygon triangulation on GPU, but this time better executed.

-I know, currently, only one algorithm is implemented, but I already have quite a roadmap planned out.
+I know, currently, only one algorithm is implemented, but I already have quite a roadmap planned out thanks to ChatGPT whom I asked for a roadmap to start a project on compression algorithms.
 - Lossless compression (Huffman, [BWT](https://en.wikipedia.org/wiki/Burrows%E2%80%93Wheeler_transform), LZ77/78)
 - Lossy compression (images, audio... )
 - adaptive compression